earthsteading/wominjeka/README.md

  - [x] after hours and weekend inspections and meetings by appointment

 ### Civil infrastructure inspection
 The aim of our civil construction services is to transoform your off-grid land so it is ready for your building permit.
-Contact us now so we can begin to guide you on what planning permits and inspections are required for:
+Contact us now so we can begin to guide you on what planning permits and inspections you require:
- - [ ] municipal site inspections including stairways and ramps to roads and bridges.
+ - [ ] municipal site inspections including roads and bridges to stairways and ramps.
  - [ ] inspection of foundations, e.g. concrete and masonry slabs crack when they begin to deterioriate
  - [ ] pre-purchase inspections of land parcels for site development considerations
  - [ ] civil construction inspections
- - [ ] dilapidation inspections
+ - [ ] dilapidation and structural maitenance inspections
  - [ ] pre-build construction consultation on pool, damn, swale and stormwater run-off utilisation for off-grid structures.
  - [ ] contractor quality control, including test-driven inspections for utilities, water-wastewater, recreational, transportation, environmental and recreational civil works.

-## Other #Earthsteading places on the Web
+## Other @Earthsteading places on the Web
    * LinkedIn = https://www.linkedin.com/in/earthsteading/
      * TikTok = https://www.tiktok.com/@earthsteading
      * Instagram = https://twitter.com/earthsteading